NOAA-ORR-ERD/py_gd/README.md

 We also wanted a nice simple API to work with.
 There are a number of newer drawing libs (AGG, Skia) that produce some pretty results, but are not as simple to use, and are focused on 32 bit fully anti-aliased drawing.
 If  you want the prettiest rendering possible, I encourage you to check those out.
-If you want something fast and simple -- py_gd may be for you.
+If you want something fast and simple -- `py_gd` may be for you.

 ## Why a new python wrapper for gd?

-gdmodule (recently moved to gitHub: https://github.com/Solomoriah/gdmodule) is a wrapper for gd that has been aaround along time.
+`gdmodule` (recently moved to gitHub: https://github.com/Solomoriah/gdmodule) is a wrapper for gd that has been around along time.
 However:
  - It appears to be minimally maintained
  - It is a pretty direct wrapper around the gd old-style-C API
  - It is hand-written C extension code -- more or less the state of the art for 1995 when it was first written, but I really don't want to work on that code!

 On the other hand:
- - py_gd is being actively worked on now.
-While only supporting Py2 at the moment, it should be pretty easy to make a Py3k version.
+ - `py_gd` is being actively maintained.
- - py_gd is a "thick" wrapper -- we're trying to provide a nice object oriented, pythonic inteface.
+ - `py_gd` is a "thick" wrapper -- we're trying to provide a nice object oriented, Pythonic interface.
- - py_gd uses numpy (and the PEP3118 buffer interface) to allow efficient transfer of data back and forth between Python and gd.
+ - `py_gd` uses numpy (and the PEP3118 buffer interface) to allow efficient transfer of data back and forth between Python and gd.
- - py_gd is written in cython, which is likely to be more robust and error free and easier to maintain.
+ - `py_gd` is written in Cython, which is likely to be more robust and error free and easier to maintain.

-However, there is some nice stuff in gdmodule (like including a truetype font) that I we want to borrow.
+However, there is some nice stuff in gdmodule (like including a truetype font) that we want to borrow at some point.

-## How is py_gd built?
+## How is `py_gd` built?

-py_gd is built using Cython: (www.cython.org).
+`py_gd` is built using Cython: (www.cython.org).
 Cython allows us to both call into the existing gd C lib, and to also write wrapper code to make a nicer API in a very efficient way.
-You shouldn't need Cython to use py_gd, but you'll need it if you want to contribute to the wrappers.
+You shouldn't need Cython to use `py_gd`, but you'll need it if you want to contribute to the wrappers or compile the code yourself.

 ## Dependencies:

-py_gd currently requires the numpy package: http://www.numpy.org
+`py_gd` currently requires the numpy package: http://www.numpy.org

-numpy is used to allow you to very efficiently pass in data structures for things like vertexes of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to py_gd.
+numpy is used to allow you to very efficiently pass in data structures for things like vertices of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to `py_gd`.

-In order to build py_gd, the Cython package is also  required: http://cython.org/
+In order to build `py_gd`, the Cython package is also: http://cython.org/

-## Is py_gd a complete wrapper around gd?
+## Is `py_gd` a complete wrapper around gd?

 In a word: no.

-py_gd is in its infancy, and not the least bit complete.
+`py_gd` was developed to meet particular needs, and is not the least bit complete.
 It does, however have enough to be useful (at least to us).

 Major Working features:
  * 8-bit "paletted" images